p19z/markdowncss/examples/ex1.md

 ## Large Note

-This CSS file borrows extensively from the [Space]("http://getspace.org") WordPress theme, which will give you a lot more tools to make your blog search engine friendly than just 70 lines of CSS.
+This CSS file borrows extensively from the "Space" WordPress theme, which will give you a lot more tools to make your blog search engine friendly than just 70 lines of CSS.
 It's also guaranteed to be compatible in more browsers than this stylesheet.